Elon Musk weighs in on Cybertruck door panel gap after reviewer calls it the 'worst I've ever seen in a production vehicle'

 — Miles Somerville (@SomeOfMiles) March 20, 2024

-A spokesperson for Tesla did not immediately respond to a request for comment.
+A spokesperson for Tesla didn't immediately respond to a request for comment.

-Musk also reportedly commented on the issue ahead of the truck's release.
-CNBC reported in August that the Tesla CEO emailed staff saying the truck's design required extreme accuracy in measurements and "any dimensional variation shows up like a sore thumb."
+Musk also commented on the issue ahead of the truck's release.
+CNBC obtained a companywide email sent by the Tesla CEO in August in which he said the truck's design required extreme accuracy in measurements and "any dimensional variation shows up like a sore thumb."

 Read the original article on Business Insider